opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 Tumult Analytics uses Spark as its underlying data processing framework.
-This topic guide covers relevant information about Spark for users of the Analytics library.
+This topic guide covers relevant information about Spark for Tumult Analytics users.

 Configuring Spark sessions
 --------------------------

-Analytics uses :class:`Spark sessions <pyspark.sql.SparkSession>` to do all data processing operations.
+Tumult Analytics uses :class:`Spark sessions <pyspark.sql.SparkSession>` to do all data processing operations.
 As long as Spark has an active session, any calls that "create" new Spark sessions use that active session.

-If you want Analytics to use Spark sessions with any *specific* properties, then before running Analytics code, you should create that Spark session:
+If you want Tumult Analytics to use Spark sessions with any *specific* properties, then before running Tumult Analytics code, you should create that Spark session:

 .. code-block::

     from pyspark.sql import SparkSession
     spark = SparkSession.builder.<your options here>.getOrCreate()

-As long as this session is active, Analytics will use it.
+As long as this session is active, Tumult Analytics will use it.

 .. dropdown:: Trouble Using Java 11 or higher?
     :container: + shadow